CARTAvis/carta-controller/docs/src/index.rst

 |backend-github| |npm-package| |last-commit| |commit-activity|

 CARTA is the Cube Analysis and Rendering Tool for Astronomy.
-This document describes the installation and configuration process for the controller component.
+This document describes the installation and configuration process for a site deployment of CARTA, including the controller and its dependencies.
+We recommend this deployment option for organisations providing CARTA to multiple users.

-Detailed step-by-step instructions are provided for :ref:`Ubuntu 20.04 (Focal Fossa)<focal_instructions>` and :ref:`AlmaLinux 8<almalinux8_instructions>`.
+Detailed :ref:`step-by-step instructions <step_by_step>` are provided for a standalone CARTA deployment on a dedicated server.
+Please use these instructions as a starting point, and make adjustments as required to integrate CARTA into your organisation's existing systems.
+More detailed information about customisation can be found in the :ref:`installation` and :ref:`configuration` sections.

-We officially support Ubuntu 18.04 and 20.04, and RHEL 7 and 8 (and their freely distributed binary-compatible alternatives, such as CentOS or AlmaLinux), with all available standard updates applied.
+We officially support Ubuntu 20.04 (v4.x only), 22.04, and 24.04, and AlmaLinux 8 and 9 (and equivalent RPM-based distributions), with all available standard updates applied.
+We provide legacy support only for existing 4.x installations on RHEL 7 and equivalents.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

    introduction
    installation
    configuration
-   ubuntu_focal_instructions
-   almalinux8_instructions
+   step_by_step
    schema
    schema_backend